kedro-org/kedro/docs/source/10_tools_integration/02_ipython.md

 # Use Kedro with IPython and Jupyter Notebooks/Lab

-> *Note:* This documentation is based on `Kedro 0.16.2`, if you spot anything that is incorrect then please create an [issue](https://github.com/quantumblacklabs/kedro/issues) or pull request.

-This section follows the ["Hello World" example](../02_get_started/04_hello_kedro.md) and demonstrates how to effectively use IPython and Jupyter Notebooks / Lab.
+This section follows the [Iris dataset example](../02_get_started/05_example_project.md) and demonstrates how to effectively use IPython and Jupyter Notebooks / Lab.

 ## Startup script